 Bachelor of Arts in Hospitality Business Management

-The Carson College of Business offers two majors under this degree: Hospitality Business Management, and Wine and Beverage Business Management.
+The Carson College of Business offers three majors under this degree: Hospitality Business Management, Senior Living Management, and Wine and Beverage Business Management.

 Student Learning Outcomes

 Upon completion of the Bachelor of Arts in Business Administration and the Bachelor of Arts in Hospitality Business Management, graduates will have the knowledge to be able to:

 - Act ethically and professionally.

 - Identify, assess, and initiate opportunities to create value.

 - Gain a global business perspective and be sensitive to and respectful of cultural differences.